Financial Aid Process for Prospective Part-Time Undergraduate Students

 Part-time student costs are based on the number of credits students register for each quarter.
 In most cases, part-time students are billed tuition at a per-credit rate.
 Additionally, there may be other costs to consider during your education.
 Some of these include books, which vary by program, a computer for personal use, transportation, and miscellaneous personal costs.
 These other costs are taken into consideration when Drexel reviews your financial aid eligibility.

 You can view the tuition and fee costs for the 2020–2021 academic year on the Undergraduate Tuition and Fees page.
+The official cost of attendance for the 2021–2022 academic year will be available in spring 2021.

 Applying for Financial Aid